edwarddubi/BdmDcToPink/README.md

 # BdmDcToPink
-This bot takes in the fragments you have and calculates for the number of coins you need.
+This bot takes in the fragments you have and calculates for the number of coins you might need to craft a pink gear.
 Also, k, d, n, and r, g, b, m represents the first letter of each wb.

 ## Usage
  - Type !usage in channel to learn how to use it.